Careers and employability

 That's where we come in.
 From the first time you contact us until after you've left, we can help with guidance about your course, careers available, and your options for progressing onto further study.

 Careers drop-ins will be offered on a Tuesday morning in Goodlyburn, room 435.
 One to one appointments are available on request.
 There will be a number of careers events and workshops run throughout the academic year and class workshops can also be provided on request.
-Ian can now be found in the Interview room along from Student Services, between 034 and 033.
+Ian can now be found next to the main desk on the first floor of the Brahan Study Centre.
 Employability and Careers resources are still located in what was the Employability Centre, now The Hub.

 As well as a source of extra income, a part-time job helps you to develop the skills that employers are looking for, letting you improve your CV and giving you more to talk about at interviews.